-Terrazia is currently offering a limited number of Project Evaluation Calls for Mid-Atlantic property Owners who plan to develop or renovate commercial or industrial projects within the next 18 months.
+Terrazia is currently offering a limited number of Project Evaluation Calls for property Owners who plan to develop or renovate commercial or industrial projects within the next 18 months.
 On this call with Steve Sunderman you will discover:

 - If your project scope, timeline and budget are in reasonable alignment.